-Key off operation: All windows work for about 43 seconds even after the ignition switch is turned off.
-When either front door is opened then closed, you cannot operate the power window.
+Key off operation: All windows work for 43 seconds even after the ignition switch is turned off.
+They stop working when either front door is opened.

 OPERATING THE DRIVER'S WINDOW

 Use the switch on the driver's door.

 Normal operation: The window moves as long as you hold the switch.